OpenSourceBrain/OSB_Documentation/contents/Help/00_Getting_Started.md

 ## Note: OSB documentation has been moved!
-Please see latest documentation (for OSBv1 and OSBv2) at https://docs.opensourcebrain.org/OSBv1
+Please see latest documentation (covering both OSBv1 and OSBv2) at: https://docs.opensourcebrain.org

 ### Welcome to Open Source Brain!